Shelley E. Taylor: Connecticut College

-Graduate school at Yale
+Graduate School at Yale

-At Yale, she briefly worked with Mettee but their interests and personal styles were not a match.
-She wanted to work with Richard Nisbett but his laboratory was full.
+At Yale, she briefly worked with Mettee, but their interests and personal styles did not match.
+She wanted to work with Richard Nisbett, but his laboratory was full.
 She eventually did her dissertation research on attribution theory with John McConahay.
 Her dissertation focused on Daryl Bem's self-perception theory and addressed whether or not people infer their attitudes from their behavior.
 She found that false feedback of one's behavior is accepted as a basis for one's attitudes if it is consistent with pre-existing attitudes.

 While at Yale, she encountered several other people who would be leaders in psychology in the future, such as Mark Zanna, Michael Storms, Ellen Langer, Carol Dweck, James Cutting, Henry Roediger, and Robert Kraut.
 A very significant person in Taylor's academic career was Kenneth Keniston, a psychiatrist at the Yale School of Medicine.
-He typically did not work with psychology graduate students, but after some persuasion, he taught Taylor and some other students about using interviews as a tool to generate and test hypotheses.
+He typically did not work with psychology graduate students.
+Still, after some persuasion, he taught Taylor and some other students about using interviews to generate and test hypotheses.

 Taylor was also influenced by the women's movement of the 1960s.
 She joined the New Haven Women's Liberation Movement and helped organize demonstrations, sit-ins, protests, and conferences.
-She was arrested once for storming Mory's, a club at Yale that originally was only open to men.
-Within months, the policy was changed and women were allowed.
+She was arrested once for storming Mory's, a Yale club that was originally only open to men.
+Within months, the policy was changed, and women were allowed.
 She received her doctorate in social psychology from Yale in 1972.
 While at Yale, Taylor also met her future husband, architect Mervyn Fernandes.
 After Yale, she received a position at Harvard.

 Harvard

 After Yale, Taylor and her husband moved to Cambridge and she worked in Harvard's Psychology and Social Relations Department.
-At this time, she became very interested in social cognition and drew heavily on attribution theory.
+She became very interested in social cognition and drew heavily on attribution theory.
 Taylor was among the first to apply the breakthrough work of Daniel Kahneman and Amos Tversky on heuristics and biases to the field of social psychology (Taylor, 1982).